openflighthpc/concertim-ansible-playbook/production/README.md

 1. Log in to the visualisation web app as the `admin` user.
 2. Navigate to "Cloud environment".
 3. Enter the configuration details and click "Create" (or "Update").

+To configure the `cluster_builder` service:

+New cluster type definitions can be added by adding the definition to `/opt/concertim/usr/share/cluster-builder/cluster-types-available` and then creating a *relative* symlink to `/opt/concertim/usr/share/cluster-builder/cluster-types-enabled`.

+Cluster type definitions can be disabled by removing the symlink from `/opt/concertim/usr/share/cluster-builder/cluster-types-enabled`.

+Both changes will be picked up without need to restart the cluster builder service.

 Configuration of the `proxy` and `db` services is not currently supported.